Hong7Cong/hong7cong.github.io/_news/announcement_2.md

 ---
 layout: post
-title: A long announcement with details
+title: This website is on air...
 date: 2024-10-24 16:11:00-0400
 inline: false
 related_posts: false